Trade: The Age of Sail and the Industrial Revolution

-Portuguese explorer Vasco da Gama pioneered the European spice trade in 1498 when he reached Calicut after sailing around the Cape of Good Hope at the southern tip of the African continent.
-Prior to this, the flow of spice into Europe from India was controlled by Islamic powers, especially Egypt.
-The spice trade was of major economic importance and helped spur the Age of Discovery in Europe.
-Spices brought to Europe from the Eastern world were some of the most valuable commodities for their weight, sometimes rivaling gold.

 From 1070 onward, kingdoms in West Africa became significant members of global trade.
 This came initially through the movement of gold and other resources sent out by Muslim traders on the Trans-Saharan trading network.
 Beginning in the 16th century, European merchants would purchase gold, spices, cloth, timber and slaves from West African states as part of the triangular trade.
 This was often in exchange for cloth, iron, or cowrie shells which were used locally as currency.

 Founded in 1352, the Bengal Sultanate was a major trading nation in the world and often referred to by Europeans as the wealthiest country with which to trade.

 In the 16th and 17th centuries, the Portuguese gained an economic advantage in the Kingdom of Kongo due to different philosophies of trade.
 Whereas Portuguese traders concentrated on the accumulation of capital, in Kongo spiritual meaning was attached to many objects of trade.
 According to economic historian Toby Green, in Kongo "giving more than receiving was a symbol of spiritual and political power and privilege."

-In the 16th century, the Seventeen Provinces were the center of free trade, imposing no exchange controls, and advocating the free movement of goods.
-Trade in the East Indies was dominated by Portugal in the 16th century, the Dutch Republic in the 17th century, and the British in the 18th century.
-The Spanish Empire developed regular trade links across both the Atlantic and the Pacific Oceans.